RTEMS/rtems-docs/README.txt

 The steps for Centos 8 are similar to the steps for CentOS 7.
 There are just a couple differences.

-First, CentOS 8 uses Python 3.x as the default, so intalling the centos-release-scl and rh-python36 packages is unnecessary.
+First, CentOS 8 uses Python 3.x as the default, so installing the centos-release-scl and rh-python36 packages are unnecessary.
 Second, Centos 8 uses dnf as its package manager instead of yum, so packages such as npm should be installed using dnf instead.